Applying for extra funding?

 - If your parents or a third party pay for the accommodation that you live in (either rent or otherwise), you should not include rent as expenditure on your application.
 If you need to tell us anything else about this you can include this to your Personal Supporting Statement.

-Myth: I can only make one application for funding
+I can only make one application for funding?

-Details of funds available to eligible to you can be found here.
+Details of funds available to eligible to you can be found on our main Money page.

 You should pay attention to Student Newsletters and social media posts as there will be details of funding available at various times in the year.
 Many funds are only available for short periods and you should apply before the published closing date.
 Funding that is made available to the University to help students in financial difficulty are limited and we can only continue to offer financial help while funds are available.